-All of the materials needed to carry out Y-PLAN projects are now publicly available in the Y-PLAN Digital Toolkit (coming soon).
+All of the materials needed to carry out Y-PLAN projects are now publicly available in the Y-PLAN Digital Toolkit.
 Since many Y-PLAN projects are integrated into the school day, they usually do not require any external funds.
 Some projects use small grants to finance field trips and other off-campus learning excursions.

 Does Y-PLAN align with major academic standards and initiatives?

 It does!
 Y-PLAN projects are rigorous, high-quality learning experiences that build college, career, and civic readiness.
 Y-PLAN supports the Common Core State Standards Initiative (CCSSI) Assessment and Teaching of 21st Century Skills (ATC21S), as well as emerging project-based learning (PBL) and ‘linked learning’ initiatives.

 Y-PLAN’s theoretical framework and curriculum are informed by school-to-career research.
 By providing students with versatile, real-world skills, Y-PLAN is well-suited for schools with ‘career academies’ that offer specialized curricula related to certain fields and professions.

 Whether and How is Y-PLAN different from YPAR (Youth-Participatory Action Research)?

 Y-PLAN and YPAR are complementary strategies and share many similarities, as both improve educational experiences by having young people investigate and shape real-world issues.
 However, they have notable differences in how project topics are selected and ultimately approached.